LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-3-1.png)

-From the map output by the program, we can see the names of the two data in the upper right corner of the map, which have been added to the map in the form of two layers.
-Users can click the layer to be queried to browse according to their own needs.
-However, when we want to browse the data of two layers at the same time, we will find that both layers are rendering the same icon, so there will be confusion on the map.
+In the map generated by our program, you'll notice the names of the two datasets in the top-right corner of the map.
+They are added as two separate layers, allowing users to select and view the layer they're interested in.
+However, when trying to view both layers simultaneously, there's an issue: both layers use the same icon for representation, leading to confusion on the map.

-To solve this problem, we introduce another way of data presentation.
-We use the GeoData layer data format provided by the ipyleaflet suite and add the GeoData layer to the map using leafmap's `add_layer()` method.
-For easy identification, we use the small blue circle icon to represent the data of the empty station, and the small red circle icon to represent the data of the seismic station.
+To address this, we introduce a different approach for displaying data.
+We use the GeoData layer format provided by the ipyleaflet suite.
+By utilizing Leafmap's `add_layer()` method, we can add these GeoData layers to the map.
+To make each dataset distinct and easily identifiable, we represent air quality stations with small blue circle icons and seismic stations with small red circle icons.

 ```python
 geo_data_air = ipyleaflet.GeoData(